Lehyu/pyml/README.md

 ## DecisionTreeRegressor
 [2017.03.23] I haven't finished the pruning code yet.
 [2017.03.24] Finished the pruning code. but it seems quiet sucks on diabetes data set(sklearn).
 Maybe some part went wrong, still haven't no idea

+## LinearRegression

+[2017.03.28] Finished LR, it has comparable result on diabetes data set with LR in sklearn.

+# Optimizer

+## Stochastic Gradient Descent

+[2017.03.28] Finished SGD for LR, there are maybe some bug when apply other learner.
+Remain to test.

 # Decomposition